alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-celebrating-christmas.md

 ---
-layout: post
-title: "Impermissibility for Muslims to celebrating the millennium or other occasions of Non-Muslims"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 21040"
-category: [fatwas,walabara, mawlids,festivals]
+date: 2020-07-28
 hijri: Dhul-Hijjah 7, 1441
-date: 2020-07-28
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is not permissible for Muslims who believe in Allah and the Last Day to express their interest in celebrating the millennium and other occasions related to the Christians or other non-Muslims"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 21040
+summary: It is not permissible for Muslims who believe in Allah and the Last Day to express their interest in celebrating the millennium and other occasions related to the Christians or other non-Muslims
+title: Impermissibility for Muslims to celebrating the millennium or other occasions of Non-Muslims
 ---

 ### Question: